Site hosted by Angelfire.com: Build your free website today!

 HOLIDAY GRAVY

 Separate the fat from the gravy.
 You can discard the oily part but save the brown gravy part into another container.
 Take these fat-free drippings leftover from your roasted meat and place them in a skillet, with 3 Tbsp. flour and 3 Tbsp. butter.
 Mix with a whisk to smooth it all out so there are no lumps.
 After one minute, add enough chicken broth to make it as thick or thin as you want your gravy to be while stirring and cooking for another four minutes over medium heat.
 Serve it warm in a lovely clear glass or white porcelain gravy boat with a ladle.
-If you don't own a gravy boat, use a small pitcher to hold the gravy.
+If you don't own a gravy boat, use a small pitcher or glass measuring cup to hold the gravy.

 QUICK AND EASY THANKSGIVING CASSEROLE MEAL